activisthandbook/activisthandbook/articles/trainings.md

 -   [**Ruckus**](https://ruckus.org/?utm_source=activisthandbook.org): "The Ruckus Society is a multi-racial network of trainers dedicated to providing the necessary tools, preparation, and support to build direct action capacity for ecological justice and social change movements.
 We work with Indigenous communities and other communities of color working to preserve their homes and environments and for climate justice."

 -   [**Power Labs**](https://powerlabs.io/?utm_source=activisthandbook.org): "PowerLabs helps organizers design and run people-powered campaigns.
 We provide training, coaching and strategic planning support to build the capacity of organizations, leaders and networks."

+-   [**Ayni School**](https://aynischool.com/?utm_source=activisthandbook.org): "We are living in a time of transformative change.
+We believe that the only way to change a system is through building a new one that can meet people’s needs at a higher level.
+There are many people working to create change; whether they are strong communities, alternative institutions, popular movements, training programs, and others.
+The Ayni Institute is looking to engage and support those which are creating something special that can bring our world towards reciprocity.
+We are deeply guided by the wisdom of these areas: Memory, Alternative, and Movements."

 ## Smaller initiatives